PHT-Medic/service-deployment/elastic/README.md

 ## Configuration

-*:information_source: Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.*
+Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.

 ### How to configure Elasticsearch

 The Elasticsearch configuration is stored in [`elasticsearch/config/elasticsearch.yml`][config-es].

-You can also specify the options you want to override by setting environment variables inside the Compose file:
+You can also specify the options you want to override by setting environment variables inside the ```docker-compose.yaml``` file:

 ```yml
 elasticsearch: